YuvrajSingh-mist/Reinforcement-Learning/PPO/README.md

 - **LunarLander-v3**: A more complex environment where an agent must land a lunar module on a landing pad.
 - **Pendulum-v1**: A continuous control task where the agent learns to balance a pendulum by applying torque.
 - **BipedalWalker-v3**: A continuous control environment where the agent learns to walk forward using bipedal locomotion.
+- **HalfCheetah-v5**: A continuous control environment where the agent learns to run forward using quadrupedal locomotion.
 - **CarRacing-v3**: A continuous control environment where the agent learns to drive a car around a track from a top-down view.
 - **ViZDoom Basic**: A 3D first-person shooter environment where the agent learns to navigate and collect health packs.